Often in recovery, we will hear the term co-occurring disorders.

 Many AA members were disturbed by Wilson’s depression, and some actually said that Wilson was not working the program!
 Even Wilson himself believed the same thing and said,

-“I used to be rather guilt ridden about this…I blamed myself for inability to practice the program in certain areas of my life.”
+“I used to be rather a guilt-ridden about this…I blamed myself for inability to practice the program in certain areas of my life.”

 Even the Big Book, which Bill Wilson co-authored with Dr. Bob Smith, says, “We are convinced that a spiritual mode of living is a most powerful health restorative. … But this does not mean that we disregard human health measures. … Though God has wrought miracles among us, we should never belittle a good doctor or psychiatrist.
 Their services are indispensable in treating a newcomer and in following his case afterward.”